LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Experimental Results

 The results show that \textit{ColaUntangle} consistently outperforms all baseline models, with notable improvements in the $Accuracy^c$ metric.
 Importantly, unlike most existing methods, \textit{ColaUntangle} can untangle comment statements, which are common cosmetic edits in real-world commits, making it more practical for software development. \textit{ColaUntangle}$_{no\_comments}$ also surpasses all prior approaches, indicating that while comments can slightly enhance performance, our framework remains effective even without them.
+To be note, the single LLM's overall accuracy outperforms commit untangling specific baselines, indicating the effectiveness of LLM in capturing the semantic information of tangled commit and executing the untangling task.

-Regarding collaborative consultation rounds, the average number of rounds is 1.38: 75.50\% of cases converge within one round, 11.53\% within two rounds, and 13.16\% reach the maximum of three rounds.
+Regarding collaborative consultation rounds, the average number of rounds is 1.39: 75.44\% of cases converge within one round, 12.11\% within two rounds, and 13.55\% reach the maximum of three rounds.
 Notably, in 48.91\% of evaluated commits, the explicit and implicit worker agents initially produced non-consensual results, underscoring the importance of collaborative consultation for resolving divergent untangling perspectives.

+To further understand the nature of the evaluation datasets, we conducted a manual annotation study to classify the dependency types present in tangled commits.
+We randomly sampled 311 tangled commits from the C\# dataset and 375 from the Java dataset (95\% confidence level, 5\% margin of error).
+Each sampled commit was independently annotated by two experienced developers and classified as \textit{semantic-only} (containing only implicit dependencies), \textit{structure-driven} (containing only explicit dependencies), or \textit{hybrid} (containing both).
+We found the vast majority of tangled commits (93.25\% for C\# and 91.73\% for Java) are hybrid, simultaneously containing both explicit and implicit dependencies.
+This finding validates our design of employing both an explicit and an implicit worker agent, as the overwhelming majority of real-world tangled commits require reasoning over both dependency types simultaneously.

 We also investigate the factors contributing to accuracy differences across repositories.
 As shown in Figure \ref{fig:repo_acc_stmt}, for both the C\# and Java datasets, the purple bars represent the average $Accuracy^c$ in each repository, while the red bars indicate the average number of changed statements of tangled commits in each repository.
 We observe a general trend where $Accuracy^c$ decreases as the number of changed statements increases.
 This may be because abundant changes in the commit cause LLMs forgetting context or untangling commits more finely than humans expect.
 These findings suggest future work on hierarchical prompting or human-in-the-loop approaches to better align with human expectations.